 Three Main Types Plus Six More - Which Is the Worst?

-This article summarizes the nine types of unemployment.
-Links to more detailed articles are included in case you would like to learn more.
-Also find out how unemployment is measured, and why some experts say it doesn't capture the real unemployment rate.
-Learn how U.S. unemployment has fluctuated over time.
+This article summarizes the nine types of unemployment, including explanations of the terms 'real unemployment' and 'underemployment.'
+Links to more detailed articles are included in case you would like to know more.
+In addition, find out how unemployment is measured and why some experts say it doesn't capture the real unemployment rate, and learn how U.S. unemployment has fluctuated over time.